 We calculated the fair value of each option award on the date of grant using the Black-Scholes option pricing model.
+The per share weighted average fair value of the stock options granted to employees during 2015 was \$4.58.
 For the year ended December 31, 2014, no option awards were granted.
-The per share weighted average fair value of stock options granted to employees during the year ended December 31, 2013 was \$3.65.
 The following weighted average assumptions were used for each respective period:

-2014 2013
+2015 2014

-Expected term N/A 7 years
+Expected term 4 N/A

-Dividends to common stockholders N/A None
+Dividends to common stockholders None N/A

-Risk-free interest rate N/A 1.87%
+Risk-free interest rate 1.39% N/A

-Expected volatility N/A 123.16
+Expected volatility 97.96 N/A

-Our computation of expected volatility for the year ended December 31, 2013 was based on a combination of historical and market-based implied volatility from traded options on our stock.
-Our computation of expected term in 2013 was determined based on historical experience of similar awards, giving consideration to the contractual terms of the stock-based awards, vesting schedules and expectations of future employee behavior.
+Our computation of expected volatility for the year ended December 31, 2015 was based on a combination of historical and market-based implied volatility from traded options on our stock.
+Our computation of expected term in 2015 was determined based on historical experience of similar awards, giving consideration to the contractual terms of the stock-based awards, vesting schedules and expectations of future employee behavior.
 The information provided above results from the behavior patterns of separate groups of employees that have similar historical experience.
 The interest rate for periods within the contractual life of the award is based on the U.S. Treasury yield curve in effect at the time of grant.